exogen/graphbrainz/schema.md

   # A comment used to help distinguish identically named entitites.
   disambiguation: String

+  # [Aliases](https://musicbrainz.org/doc/Aliases) are used to store
+  # alternate names or misspellings.
+  aliases: [Alias]

   # [ISO 3166 codes](https://en.wikipedia.org/wiki/ISO_3166) are
   # the codes assigned by ISO to countries and subdivisions.
   isoCodes: [String]

-  # A list of artist entities linked to this entity.
+  # A list of artists linked to this entity.
   artists(after: String, first: Int): ArtistConnection

-  # A list of event entities linked to this entity.
+  # A list of events linked to this entity.
   events(after: String, first: Int): EventConnection

-  # A list of label entities linked to this entity.
+  # A list of labels linked to this entity.
   labels(after: String, first: Int): LabelConnection

-  # A list of place entities linked to this entity.
+  # A list of places linked to this entity.
   places(after: String, first: Int): PlaceConnection

-  # A list of release entities linked to this entity.
+  # A list of releases linked to this entity.
-  releases(after: String, first: Int, type: [ReleaseGroupType], status: [ReleaseStatus]): ReleaseConnection }
+  releases(after: String, first: Int, type: [ReleaseGroupType], status: [ReleaseStatus]): ReleaseConnection

+  # Relationships between this entity and other entitites.
+  relationships: Relationships

+  # A list of tags linked to this entity.
+  tags(after: String, first: Int): TagConnection
+}

 # A connection to a list of items.